class Array

 multi method splice(Array:D: $start = 0, $elems?, *@replacement --> Array)

-elements starting from index $start
+Deletes $elems elements starting from index $start from the Array,

-returns them and replaces them by @replacement
+returns them and replaces them by @replacement.
+If $elems is omitted or

-is larger than the number of elements starting from $start
+is larger than the number of elements starting from $start,

-all the elements starting from index $start
+all the elements starting from index $start are deleted.
+If both $start

 returned.

-can be specified as a
+Each of $start and $elems can be specified as a

 Whatever or as a Callable that returns an